The Pull of Unconditional Love

 Pujya Gurudev Swami Chinmayananda was truly at home anywhere He went.
-Still, His Kutiya in Chinmaya Tapovan Sidhbari is a special temple for all devotees.
+And for all devotees, His Kutiya in Chinmaya Tapovan Sidhbari is a special temple.

-The vibrant Presence of Gurudev and the accompanying deep silence is unmistakable in every room of the Kutiya, as it flows into our deeper consciousness.
-He also intended that the Kutiya would be more than just his place of residence in the Sidhbari ashram.
+The vibrant Presence of Pujya Gurudev and the accompanying deep silence is unmistakable in every room of the Kutiya, as it flows into our deeper consciousness.
+He also intended that the Kutiya would be more than just His place of residence in the Sidhbari ashram.
 The sitting cum dining hall was also the satsang hall where Gurudev gave so freely of Himself to transform countless lives.
-The dining area brings to our minds the warm memories of His loving appreciation, of course sweetened by his great sense of humour during countless bhikshas!
-When we stand in front of His Padukas in that satsang Hall, and gaze at the portraits of Him and Parama Guru Swami Tapovanam, waves of gratitude and respectful love floods us.
-The old television still preserved in that room reminds us of Pujya Gurudev reclining there watching tennis tournaments while recuperating from his surgeries.
-We are filled with wonder about His indomitable spirit, full of life with His Vedanta-in-Tennis commentary during those challenging times.
+The dining area brings to our minds the warm memories of His loving appreciation, of course sweetened by His great sense of humour during countless bhikshas!
+When we stand in front of His Padukas in that satsang Hall, and gaze at the portraits of Parama Guru Swami Tapovanam and Him, waves of gratitude and respectful love floods us.
+The old television still preserved in that room reminds us of Pujya Gurudev reclining there watching tennis tournaments and tapes of Mahabharata and Srimad Bhagavatam while recuperating from setbacks in health.
+We are filled with wonder about His indomitable spirit full of life with His Vedanta-in-Tennis commentary during those challenging times.

-He then had the Nandi in front of the Kutia, facing outward, and said: “A man who has emptied his vasanas is Shiva, and such a person, if he has to function in the world, the vehicle should be ever-ready!”
+He then had the Nandi placed in front of the Kutiya, facing outward, and said: “A man who has emptied his vasanas is Shiva, and such a person, if he has to function in the world, the vehicle should be ever-ready!

 Pujya Gurudev’s Kutiya at Sidhbari holds deep meaning for devotees and spiritual seekers.
 In this section, we present important artefacts and images from that revered abode of the renowned Master.